deivid-rodriguez/byebug/README.md

 _If you are coming from debugger, notice that stopping execution using the word `debugger` doesn't work anymore unless you explicitly alias it._

+### Configuration

+You can automatically load some configurations at startup by dropping them in the startup file `.byebugrc`.
+For example, you can change the number of lines listed whenever byebug stops like this:

+    set listsize 20

+If you are coming from [debugger](https://github.com/cldwalker/debugger), notice however that you no longer need

+    set autoreload

+because it is a default option in byebug.

 ## What's different from debugger